- Fire & Emergency Medical Services (EMS)

 We have literally become your “All Hazards” response team.
 The fire department annually makes over 10,250 emergency responses, with 82% of these emergencies calls being for medical aid, and the remaining 18% for fire emergencies and rescues.

 In 2015, Chief Bruce Smith retired having served the department for over 40 years and Chief Frank W. Cook assumed the duties as the Chief of the Department.
-Chief Cook’s vision is to keep the department progressive and attuned to new techniques that provide enhanced safety to both our firefighter/paramedics and the citizens of Colerain Township.
+In 2020 Chief Cook retired and Chief Walls was promoted into the role.
+Chief Walls' vision is to keep the department progressive and attuned to new techniques that provide enhanced safety to both our firefighter/paramedics and the citizens of Colerain Township.
 That is why one of the department’s main emphasis is on Community Risk Reduction.
-There are a variety of safety programs and services that are available to residents that help to prevent injury or illness which include smoke alarm installations; fall prevention; CPR training, and through the Northgate Station’s One Stop Pubic Education Store, blood pressure and glucose screening.
+There are a variety of safety programs and services that are available to residents that help to prevent injury or illness which include smoke alarm installations; fall prevention; CPR training, and blood pressure and glucose screening.
 Additionally, in cooperation with the Colerain Township Police and the Addiction Services Council, our Quick Response Team or QRT consisting of a firefighter/paramedic paired with a police officer and member of the council, work as a team to offer drug intervention and assist with admission to rehabilitation and recovery facilities.

 The Colerain Township Department of Fire and EMS is a team of both career and paid part-time firefighter/paramedics that consists of dedicated men and women who care about you and this township.
 When the need arises and crews respond, these men and woman provide the highest quality service in a caring and professional manner to our residents and guests.
 We appreciate the support shown to us by you, our residents of the township and pledge our best to you in return.